GreenDelta/openLCA2-manual/src/validation.md

 ![](./media/results_inventory.png)

 Once done, you have to make sure that during the impact assessment, undefined or unmapped elementary flows are minimized as they can compromise the completeness and reliability of the results.
-Here, openLCA supports you here with the “LCIA checks” tab of the “Result” window in post-calculation by displaying all the flows that are not assessed in the respective impact category.
+Here, openLCA supports you here with the [**LCIA Checks**](./res_analysis/res_lcia_checks.md) tab of the “Result” window in post-calculation by displaying all the flows that are not assessed in the respective impact category.

 ![](./media/checks.png)

 If you find here elementary flows that should be assessed, you have to provide them a characterization factor in the method or exchange them in the respective process.
 This can occur due to mis-mapping of flows, e.g. carbon dioxide (fossil) vs. carbon dioxide, fossil.
-Only one of them is assessed commonly.
+Only one of them is commonly assessed.

 </div>